sbahar619/container-app-operator/doc/user-guide.md

 - `user`: Username for Elasticsearch authentication
 - `passwordSecret`: Name of the Kubernetes secret containing the Elasticsearch password

-**Functional Requirement**: When configured, the operator creates Flow and Output resources to automatically collect logs from your application's stdout and ship them to Elasticsearch.
+**Functional Requirement**: When configured, the operator creates SyslogNGFlow and SyslogNGOutput resources to automatically collect logs from your application's stdout and ship them to Elasticsearch.

 ### `volumesSpec`